Canada’s National Adaptation Strategy

 Regular reporting on indicators at the national level can track national adaptation progress and build a better understanding of resilience in Canada.
 It will provide information on where collective efforts are yielding results and where more work is needed.
 Since climate change impacts are broad, from the economy and infrastructure to human health and the environment, the framework represents data and information from across sectors to capture a more complete picture of adaptation progress.

-The first framework has an initial set of indicators (see Annex D) that will continue to be refined.
+The first framework has an initial set of indicators (see Annex D) that the federal government will continue to refine and expand with partners.
 This set of indicators is aligned with the Strategy’s priorities and has been developed from available sources of quantitative information through ongoing coordination with partners and key stakeholders.
 Efforts to develop the monitoring and evaluation framework will continue as the Strategy evolves and as new indicators, partnerships, and data collection methods, including qualitative and other ways of knowing, are explored.

-With a regular cycle for updates and consistent monitoring and evaluation, the Strategy is designed to evolve as the climate continues to change and we undertake more actions to prepare.
+With a regular cycle for updates and consistent monitoring and evaluation, the Strategy is designed to be iterative and will be regularly updated as the climate continues to change and we undertake more actions to prepare and adjust.
 Regular progress reports will support transparency.

-We all have a role in keeping ourselves, our families, and our communities safe in the face of climate change.
+We all have a role in keeping ourselves, our families and our communities safe as the climate changes and we are confronted by increasing threats.
 We need to better understand how climate change will affect our health and our livelihoods.
 We need to make informed decisions in our communities and businesses to manage climate change risks.
 We can set standards to ensure buildings and infrastructure across the country can withstand climate change impacts.
 We can make plans to reduce disruptions and loss from climate change-related disasters that we cannot avoid.

 We can only meet the magnitude of the challenge if we all work together.
-With environmental justice at the heart of our shared goals, the National Adaptation Strategy can help people in Canada thrive in the face of climate change.
+With climate justice at the heart of our shared goals, which encompasses the pursuit of environmental justice more broadly, the Strategy can help people in Canada thrive in the face of climate change.

 Annex A: Roles and responsibilities